Event-Driven Architecture with RabbitMQ

 Exchange Types

-Routes messages to queues based on routing key:
+Routes messages to queues based on an exact routing key match.
+Good for targeted events:

 import pika